 Evaluate major factors to mitigate risk

 There is a medium level of supply chain risk associated with water treatment chemicals.
 The greatest risk that water treatment chemical suppliers face comes from changes in input costs.
-Because purchases account for nearly half of suppliers’ revenue, changes in the prices of major input materials, such as inorganic chemicals...
+Because purchases account for more than one-third of suppliers' revenue, changes in the prices of major input materials, such as inorganic...
 Subscribe to learn more.